fullstack-build/tslog/README.md

   - `prettyLogStyles`: provides colors and styles for different placeholders and can also be dependent on the value (e.g. log level)
     - Level 1: template placeholder (defines a style for a certain template placeholder, s. above, without brackets).
     - Level 2: Either a string with one style (e.g. `white`), or an array of styles (e.g. `["bold", "white"]`), or a nested object with key being a value.
     - Level 3: Optional nested style based on placeholder values.
 Key is the value of the template placeholder and value is either a string of a style, or an array of styles (s. above), e.g. `{ SILLY: ["bold", "white"] }` which means: value "SILLY" should get a style of "bold" and "white". `*` means any value other than the defined.
+  - `prettyInspectOptions`: When a (potentially nested) object is printed out in Node.js, we use `util.formatWithOptions` under the hood.
+With `prettyInspectOptions` you can define the output.
+[Possible values](https://nodejs.org/api/util.html#utilinspectobject-showhidden-depth-colors)

+#### Log meta information
+`tslog` collects meta information for every log, like runtime, code position etc. The meta information collected depends on the runtime (browser or Node.js) and is accessible through the `LogObj`.
+You can define the property containing this meta information with `metaProperty`, which is "_meta" per default.

+#### Pretty templates and styles (color settings)

 ```typescript

 const logger = new Logger({